-Intermediate Station: A train station between two other stations.
+Intermediate station: A train station between two other stations.

-Intermittent Stream: A stream that only flows only during part of the year.
+Intermittent stream: A stream that only flows only during part of the year.

-Intermodal: Transportation that involves more than one mode (e.g., walk, bike, auto, transit, taxi, train, bus, and air) during a single journey.
+Intermodal: Transportation that involves more than one mode (e.g., walk, bike, automobile, transit, taxi, train, bus, or air) during a single journey.

-Intermodal Station: A transit station for more than one mode of transportation.
+Intermodal station: A transit station for more than one mode of transportation.